 Most people can't keep up very vigorous exercise for an extended amount of time.
 Interval training allows you to exercise at a high intensity for a period of time and then recover for a short period before repeating.
 This can allow you to do more total work in a session and burn more calories.

-It's also more time efficient than steady-state cardio exercise and equally as effective as longer steady-state cardio workouts for burning abdominal fat, according to a small study involving 43 obese women, results of which were published in the Journal of Diabetes Research in January 2017.
+It's also more time efficient than steady-state cardio exercise and equally as effective as longer steady-state cardio workouts for burning abdominal fat, according to a small study involving 43 women with obesity, results of which were published in the Journal of Diabetes Research in January 2017.
 Try this quick cardio sprint workout on the treadmill:

 - Warm up at an easy pace for five minutes.